-Requirement Name: Predefined or default authentication attributes shall be deleted or disabled.
+Requirement Name: Predefined or default authentication attributes

 Requirement Description: Predefined or default authentication attributes shall be deleted or disabled.

 Normally, authentication attributes such as password or cryptographic keys will be preconfigured from producer, vendor or developer of a system.
 Such authentication attributes shall be changed by automatically forcing a user to change it on 1st time login to the system or the vendor provides instructions on how to manually change it.